zhibailin/MasteringEnglish/10-Play_Long-Term_Games_With_Long-Term_People.md

 So, it’s important to pick an industry where you can play long-term games, and with long-term people.
 So, those people have to __signal that__ they’re going to __be around for a long time__.
 That they’re [[ethical]].
 And their __[[ethics]] are visible through__ their actions.

+> Long-term players make each other rich

+Nivi:
+- In a long-term game, it seems that everybody is __making each other rich__.
+- And in a short-term game, it seems like everybody is __making themselves rich__.

+Naval: I think that is a [[brilliant]] [[formulation]].
+- In a longterm game, it’s positive sum. __We’re all baking the pie together__.
+We’re trying to make it as big as possible.
+- And in a short term game, we’re __cutting up the pie__.